 The provisions of the Limited Liability Companies Act aim at promoting the exchange of shares.
 The freedom of exchange prevails as the main rule.
 This means that a share is freely transferable and acquirable.
 There are, however, restrictions on the freedom of exchange, being both statutory and such based on the provisions of the articles of association.
 Statutory limitations are found both in the Limited Liability Companies Act (e.g. restrictions on acquisition of own shares) and in other legislation (e.g. regulations of the Security Markets Act).

-In the articles of association the freedom of share exchange may be restricted only by way of redemption and consent clauses ([220.127.116.11 Redemption Clause] and [18.104.22.168 Consent Clause]es requires the approval of all shareholders or, in addition to the qualified majority voting requirement of two-thirds of the votes cast and the shares represented at the general meeting of shareholders, the consent of all shareholders whose shares the amendment concerns.
+In the articles of association the freedom of share exchange may be restricted only by way of redemption and consent clauses ([Redemption Clause] and [Consent Clause]).
+An amendment of the articles of association in such a way that the exchange of already issued shares will be restricted by redemption or consent clauses requires the approval of all shareholders or, in addition to the qualified majority voting requirement of two-thirds of the votes cast and the shares represented at the general meeting of shareholders, the consent of all shareholders whose shares the amendment concerns.